Freight Shipping from Indianapolis to Grand Rapids

 How much does it cost to ship freight from Indianapolis to Grand Rapids?

-Full truckload (FTL) rates from Indianapolis, IN to Grand Rapids, MI currently range from $621-$766 for a standard dry van load over the 289-mile route.
+Full truckload (FTL) rates from Indianapolis, IN to Grand Rapids, MI currently range $621-$766 (roughly $2.16-$2.66 per mile over 289 miles).
 LTL shipments typically cost $359-$646 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Indianapolis to Grand Rapids?

-Standard FTL transit from Indianapolis to Grand Rapids is approximately 5 hrs by truck over 289 miles.
+Standard FTL transit from Indianapolis to Grand Rapids is approximately 5 hrs by truck over 289 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.

 What equipment do I need for Indianapolis to Grand Rapids freight?